Frequently Asked Questions

 What qualifications do you have?

-• I have a Ph.D. in Finance.
-I currently teach finance and financial planning.
+- I have a Ph.D. in Finance.
+I currently teach finance, banking and FinTech.

 If you didn’t find the question or answer you were looking for, just contact me and I’ll help you.